aldefouw/redcap_cypress/README.md

 1. *It must be running prior to starting the test suite tests*
 2. *It must be accessible through HTTP protocol via the test suite*

 If your REDCap Test Instance is running and functional, this part is done.
+However, setting up your REDCap Test Instance is only half of what you need to create a Test Environment.

+The other half necessary is to configure your Test Framework, which is covered below.

 ### CAUTION:
 *Although the Cypress test framework can test against any server through HTTP protocol, **please do NOT use your production server as your test environment**.
 You might think the best way to test your REDCap instance is to test against your actual server that people store data on.
 That simply isn't the case.*